turboc1208/my_appapi/SQL_Primer.md

 <p>AND and OR clauses can be used together.
 But be careful.
 Just like in math where there is an order
 or precedence of operations.
-There is one for how Where clauses process ‘AND’ and ‘OR’ statements.
+There is one for how Where clauses process √îAND√ï and √îOR√ï statements.
 The easiest way to make sure you get what you are looking for is to use parentheses to force it.
 Parentheses in math and in SQL are always evaluated first.</p>